Gearonix/grnx-utils/packages/eslint/README.md

 module.exports = grnx({
-  root: __dirname   // project root, required parameter
+  root: __dirname,   // project root,
-  tsconfig: 'tsconfig.base.json',   // when using a monorepo like Nx })
+  tsconfig: 'tsconfig.base.json'   // when using a monorepo like Nx })

 ```